rjferguson21/big-bang/charter/packages/istio/Architecture.md

 ### UI

-With SSO enabled, Istio will be configured to use [Kiali](https://repo1.dso.mil/platform-one/big-bang/apps/core/kiali) (a management console that provides dashboards, observability, and other robust capabilities) and [Jaeger](https://repo1.dso.mil/platform-one/big-bang/apps/core/jaeger) (an end-to-end distributed tracing system), both of which include UI features to help you visualize your mesh.
+Big Bang can be configured to deploy [Kiali](https://repo1.dso.mil/platform-one/big-bang/apps/core/kiali) (a management console that provides dashboards, observability, and other robust capabilities) and [Jaeger](https://repo1.dso.mil/platform-one/big-bang/apps/core/jaeger) (an end-to-end distributed tracing system), both of which include UI features to help you visualize your Istio mesh.

 ### Logging